Skip to Main Content

 • Gestures: Use gestures and point as much as possible.
 When teaching new words, use a gesture to reinforce meaning.
 Have students gesture with you.
 Ensure that your gestures are simple and that multilingual learners are close enough to see your gestures!

-Optimize access to tools and assistive technology (Checkpoint 4.2)
+Optimize access to accessible materials and assistive and accessible technologies and tools (Consideration 4.2)

 Providing a learner with a tool is often not enough.
 We need to provide the support to use the tool effectively.
-Many learners need help navigating through their environment (both in terms of physical space and the curriculum), and all learners should be given the opportunity to use tools that might help them meet the goal of full participation in the classroom.
+Oftentimes, learners may need assistance in navigating through their environment (both in terms of physical space and the curriculum), and every learner should be given the opportunity to use tools that might help them meet the goal of full access and participation in the learning environment.
+However, significant numbers of learners with disabilities use assistive technologies for navigation, interaction, and composition on a regular basis.
+It is critical that instructional technologies and curricula are accessible and do not impose inadvertent barriers to the use of these assistive technologies.
+It is also important, however, to ensure that making a lesson physically accessible does not inadvertently reduce the challenge associated with the learning goal.

 Strategy